-The nation’s capital boasts a range of practices and policies that make environmental accountability a priority for residents and visitors alike, allowing them to adopt sustainable measures more readily than other cities.
-With closeness to a diverse range of national parks, including the National Mall, residents are often found walking to their next destination.
-Explore the top five ways in which Washington, DC is a top sustainable city for your next event.
+The nation’s capital boasts a range of practices and policies that make environmental accountability a priority for residents and visitors alike, allowing them to adopt sustainable measures readily.
+Residents are often found walking to their next destination because of their proximity to a diverse range of national parks, including the National Mall.
+Explore the top 5 ways in which Washington, DC is a top sustainable city for your next event.

 Transparency and Accountability

-While those on the Hill have been known to struggle at times with the basic principles, DC knows that the journey of becoming a truly sustainable destination is too important to forego checks and balances.
+DC knows that the journey of becoming a truly sustainable destination is too important to delay.
 That is why DC has included itself among the pioneering group of cities and regions participating in the Global Destination Sustainability-Index Assessment since 2018.
 The all-encompassing evaluation serves as a benchmarking tool for destinations looking to not only show off their hard work regarding social and environmental sustainability, but to share best practices with other destinations around the world and ultimately improve their own performance.

 Green roof at the headquarters of the American Society of Landscape Architects; photo by DC Dept of Energy and Environment

-Though the city did not rank among the top of this year’s participating destinations, it is the willingness to embrace the path to a more sustainable future that we celebrate.
-Whether your group requires multiple venues and hotels or fits happily in-house, planners and attendees can relax knowing that sustainability is considered at every step taken along DC’s historic and vibrant streets – always with plans to improve by your next visit!
+Though the city did not rank among the top of this year’s participating destinations, we celebrate the willingness to embrace the past to a more sustainable future.
+Whether your group requires multiple venues and hotels or fits happily in-house, planners and attendees can relax knowing that sustainability is considered at every step taken along DC’s historic and vibrant streets – always with plans to improve.